Battle of Baghdad International Airport: History

+Finally, Captain Peter Glass’ C Troop, 3-8 Cavalry arrived and replaced the gun trucks on the ramps with his M1 Abrams tanks which ended the enemy resistance after 45 minutes of fighting.
+30 minutes after this fight, Lt McCormick and his crews were given a convoy security mission to the green zone after replenishing ammunition they escorted four convoys into the green zone back to back fighting through 3 complex ambushes not losing any US personnel or equipment but were credited with killing more than 20 enemy fighters, Private First Class Brian Noble the Zebra driver was wounded in the face by small arms fire and remained in the fight the entire day, for his heroism Noble was recommended for the Silver Star and never received any recognition for his actions.

 Aftermath

 Thirty minutes after having defeated the enemy attack, the crew of the Zebra fought through three more ambushes to escort convoys with critical ammunition to the Green Zone for the 1st Cavalry Division.
 All but one of the five crew members was wounded that weekend, but all remained with their gun truck.
 With other emergency convoys of fuel and ammunition, the 1st Cavalry Division was able to beat back the al Sadr April Uprising.

 Twelve Bronze Star Medals and four Army Commendation Medals were awarded to truck drivers for this battle.
-McCormick was finally awarded the Silver Star Medal in 2014 for his role in this battle and the three convoy ambushes immediately after it.
-The battle ranks as one of the great feats of heroism of the US Army Transportation Corps.
+McCormick finally received the Silver Star Medal in 2014 ten years after the battle.
+This battle ranks as one of the greatest feats of heroism in the Iraq war of the US Army Transportation Corps.